Complete with all the bells and whistles, the Saatva mattress is made with quality materials that offer premium support.

 With different firmness settings and cooling features, this hybrid mattress is likely to satisfy many sleeper types without breaking the bank, great for couples with different preferences.

 The Helix Midnight Luxe mattress is considered to be a luxury mattress with a medium-firm feel.
 Because of the firmer construction, the Midnight Luxe provides quality edge support for seniors who sit on the edge of their mattress or have a difficult time getting in and out of their bed.

 The comfort layers of the Helix mattress consist of pressure-relieving foam and responsive coils, working together to provide pressure relief and contour around the body while still being bouncy enough for sleepers to change positions.
 The supportive coils provides support for back and stomach sleepers to rest comfortably and the sturdy construction is great for seniors who may share a bed with a partner.

 Read our full Helix Midnight Luxe mattress review to learn more.

 Seniors living alone or with a partner should consider the high-profile, supportive WinkBed: a firm mattress with top-notch edge support.

 The WinkBed is a hefty, sturdy mattress made with an 8” layer of pocketed coils and layers of foam.
 This bed-in-a-box mattress is built to last and backed by a Lifetime warranty and a 120-day sleep trial, making it great for consumers who value customer-centric policies.
 The WinkBed also delivers exceptional edge support thanks to its “Extra-Edge” coils.
 Seniors with mobility issues will appreciate the WinkBed’s advanced edge support and 13.5” high profile.

 Read our full WinkBed Mattress Reviews article to learn more.

-The Bear Original is an all-foam bed that’s technically built for active people, but it’s components also relieve pressure in sensitive areas, such as the hips.
+The Bear Original is an all-foam bed that’s technically built for active people, but it’s components also respond to your movements.

 10 year warranty